JPEG XS: Core coding

-Codestream packing All entropy coded data are packed into a linear stream of bits (grouped in byte multiples) along with the all of the required image metadata.
+Codestream packing: All entropy-coded data are packed into a linear stream of bits (grouped in byte multiples) along with all of the required image metadata.
 This sequence of bytes is called the codestream and its high-level syntax is based on the typical JPEG markers and marker segments syntax.

 Profiles, levels and sublevels

-JPEG XS defines profiles (in ISO/IEC 21122-2) that define subsets of coding tools which conforming decoders shall support, by limiting the permitted parameter values and allowed markers.
+JPEG XS defines profiles (in ISO/IEC 21122-2) that define subsets of coding tools that conforming decoders shall support, by limiting the permitted parameter values and allowed markers.
 The following table represents an overview of all the profiles along with their most important properties.
 Please refer to the standard for a complete specification of each profile.

 In addition, JPEG XS defines levels to represent a lower bound on the required throughput that conforming decoders need to support in the decoded image domain (also called the spatial domain).
 The following table lists the levels as defined by JPEG XS.
-The maximums are given in the context of the sampling grid, so they refer to a per pixel value where each pixel represents one or more component values.
+The maximums are given in the context of the sampling grid, so they refer to a per-pixel value where each pixel represents one or more component values.
 However, in the context of Bayer data JPEG XS internally interprets the Bayer pattern as an interleaved grid of four components.
 This means that the number of sampling grid points required to represent a Bayer image is four times smaller than the total number of Bayer sample points.
 Each group of 2x2 (four) Bayer values gets interpreted as one sampling grid point with four components.
 Thus sensor resolutions should be divided by four to calculate the respective width, height and amount of sampling grid points.
 For this reason, all levels also bear double names.
 Please refer to the standard for a complete specification of each level.

 Similarly to the concept of levels, JPEG XS defines sublevels to represent a lower bound on the required throughput that conforming decoders need to support in the encoded image domain.
-Each sublevel is defined by a nominal bits per pixel (Nbpp) value that indicates the maximum amount of bits per pixel for an encoded image of maximum permissible number of sampling grid points according to the selected conformance level.
+Each sublevel is defined by a nominal bit-per-pixel (Nbpp) value that indicates the maximum amount of bits per pixel for an encoded image of the maximum permissible number of sampling grid points according to the selected conformance level.
 Thus, decoders conforming to a particular level and sublevel shall conform to the following constraints derived from Nbpp: